Jbase16/README-Generator/README.md

 - [License](#license)

 ## Installation
-Clone the repositiry and run npm install to install dependencies.
+To install this project, clone the repository and run npm install to install the necessary dependencies.

 ## Usage
 To use, run node index.js in your terminal and follow the prompts.

 ## Contributing
-Feel free to cotribute by forking the repository and submitting a pull request.
+Feel free to contribute by forking the repository and submitting a pull request.

 ## Tests
-To test, run npm test and make sure all tests pass before submitting any changes.
+To test, run npm test and make sure all tests pass befor esubmitting any changes.

 ## License
 This project is licensed under the MIT license.